ichiche/Azure-PowerShell/Connection/README.md

 # Prerequisites

-- This script applies to the account which has not enabled the MFA (Multi-Factor Authentication)
+- This script applies to the account which **HAS NOT ENABLED** the MFA (Multi-Factor Authentication)

 - Run this script at the location where secure-password.txt exist